ZINUX1998/DMICF/README.md

 ### Moreover, for the Amazon dataset, **we offer the full implementation for user interaction group partitioning, along with tools to perform comprehensive quantitative and qualitative analyses of intent disentanglement**.

 For the ML-10M and TMALL datasets, we provide the complete preprocessed data.
-Readers interested in reproducing our analysis can do so by copying epoch_27_sparsity.py and example_test.py into the respective dataset directories and executing them.
+Readers interested in reproducing our analysis can do so by copying epoch_27_sparsity.py and example_test.py into the respective directories and executing them.

 ## Requirements